CondeNast/fyi/README.md

       4. In `secrets.json`, copy the Slack webhook url as the value for `slack-webhook-url`
       5. In `default.js`, set the channel name as value for `slack.channel`
   8. Configure Datadog events (optional)
-      1. Not Supported - This integration has a very custom setup and is not currently supported.
+      1. This integration is a WIP.
+For now, disable this integration, update `default.js` for `datadog.enabled` to be `false`

 ### 🏃 Step 2: Running With Docker (recommended)